 Fresh Chicken Summer Rolls + Silky Peanut Sauce = all the heart-eye emojis the world has to offer. 😍 times infinity.
 The end.

-What are Vietnamese rice paper rolls?
+What are Vietnamese spring rolls?

-Rice paper rolls – also known as Gỏi cuốn, fresh spring rolls, summer rolls or salad rolls – are a Vietnamese dish made from crunchy vegetables, fresh herbs, cold proteins and thin noodles rolled in rice paper wrappers.
+Rice paper rolls – also known as Gỏi cuốn, fresh spring rolls, summer rolls, or salad rolls – are a Vietnamese dish made from crunchy vegetables, fresh herbs, cold proteins and thin noodles rolled in rice paper wrappers.
 These translucent, cigar-shaped rolls are comparable to an uncooked (not fried) version of egg rolls.

 Summer rolls are traditionally filled with proteins such as shrimp, pork or chicken; however, they are very adaptable and can be stuffed with anything, from bacon and salmon to tofu and tempeh!

 Rice papers are super thin, edible, transparent sheets made with white rice flour, tapioca flour, salt and water.
 The Vietnamese wrappers are very brittle straight out of the package, and must be soaked briefly in warm water to become pliable.